-The key to testing your idea is to constantly go back to your pitch and revise it as you learn.
+The key to testing your idea is to constantly going back to your pitch and revising it as you learn.
 Lean Planning is an iterative process where you are constantly circling back and making adjustments.

-If your business is already up and running and you’re using Lean Planning to steer your business to a smarter strategy, you’ll do more than review customer and prospect feedback on your idea.
-You’ll also track your actual financial performance.
+If your business is already up and running and you’re using Lean Planning to steer your business to a smarter strategy, you’ll do more than review customer and prospect feedback—you’ll also track your actual financial performance.